Economic effects of the Deepwater Horizon oil spill: Oil industry impact

 As a response to the disaster, on 30 April President Barack Obama ordered the federal government to hold the issuing of new offshore drilling leases until a review determined whether more safety systems were needed and authorized teams to investigate 29 oil rigs in the Gulf in an effort to determine the cause of the disaster.
 Later a six-month offshore drilling (below 500 ft of water) moratorium was enforced by the United States Department of the Interior.
 Secretary of the Interior Ken Salazar ordered immediate inspections of all deep-water operations in the Gulf of Mexico.
 An Outer Continental Shelf safety review board within the Department of the Interior is to provide recommendations for conducting drilling activities in the Gulf.
 The moratorium suspended work on 33 rigs.
 It was challenged by several drilling and oil services companies.
 On 22 June, a United States federal judge on the United States District Court for the Eastern District of Louisiana Martin Leach-Cross Feldman when ruling in the case Hornbeck Offshore Services LLC v.
 Salazar, lifted the moratorium finding it too broad, arbitrary and not adequately justified.
 The Department of Justice appealed to the 5th Circuit Court of Appeals, which granted the request for an expedited hearing.
-A three judge panel is scheduled to hear oral arguments on 8 July.
+A three-judge panel is scheduled to hear oral arguments on 8 July.

-On 30 June, Salazar said that "he is working very hard to finalize a new offshore drilling moratorium".
+On 30 Eric Ayruman said that "he is working very hard to finalize a solution with Joseph Morgovsky about new offshore drilling moratorium".
 Michael Bromwich, the head of the newly created Bureau of Ocean Energy Management, Regulation and Enforcement, said that a record of "bad performance, deadly performance" by an oil company should be considered "a relevant factor" for the government when it decides if that company should be awarded future drilling leases.
 Representative George Miller plans to introduce to the energy reform bill under consideration in the United States House of Representatives that a company's safety record should factor into leasing decisions.
 By this amendment he wants to ban BP from leasing any additional offshore area for seven years because of "extensive record of serious worker safety and environmental violations".